tobiasgrubenmann/set09121/lectures/lecture16.md

 - Like the action node, the condition node is a leaf node.
 - A condition node does not change the state of the game world, unlike the action node.
-- Condition nodes test for something in the game world:
+- Condition nodes test for something in the game world: <!-- .element: class="fragment" -->
     - Is the enemy in sight?
     - Is the player on low health?
-- A condition returns:
+- A condition returns: <!-- .element: class="fragment" -->
     - **Success** if the test was successful.
     - **Failure** if the test failed.
     - **Running** if the test needs more time to determine the outcome.